Can reaching out during difficult times cultivate joy?

 With the rapid pace that our busy lives fly by, people are craving moments of stillness and reflection.
-But finding the time and energy to cultivate connection with others is increasingly challenging.
+But finding the time and energy to cultivate connection with others, and knowing what to write on greeting cards can be challenging.

 From pandemics to climate disasters, it seems like life is one big whirling snowball of problems these days.
 During tough times, and when we are feeling less than ideal, it can be especially challenging to give time and headspace to others.
 But studies have shown that doing things that bring joy to others will also make you feel happier.

 Connecting with others by written correspondence seems like such a slow process.
 Sitting down to think of what to write, buying a stamp and finding a post box, not to mention waiting for the snail-mail to arrive at its destination.
 But it is precisely because we live in a world of texting and instant messaging, that makes writing and receiving a hand-written card or letter even more special - and it will be appreciated with more joy than we often imagine.

 Articulating our appreciation for the good in others helps us develop a positive mindset, highlighting all of the good things we have missed while we were busy focusing on our own problems.
 When we sit down to write in a greeting card or letter, we also naturally slow down and become mindful, reflecting on how we are feeling, and find things to be grateful for, cultivating joy that may even last with us throughout the day.

 Want to feel gratitude?
 Send a message of appreciation and thanks.

 It can be really challenging to find the energy to give a proper thanks, even more so to know just what to say.
 But appreciation for others can bring out the best parts of ourselves - including empathy, gratitude and positivity.
 Here is an example of a message of appreciation you can write on a greeting card: